-I wish I had been warned of the hit my mental health was about to take when I was diagnosed.
+I wish I had been warned of the hit my mental health was about to take when I was diagnosed with fibromyalgia.

 All those years of denial came to a head when I felt that death was my only option to rid myself of this disease.
 That is when I realized how depressed I really was, how pain fueled my anxiety, how angry I was about living with fibromyalgia, and that even though I was happy for my friends and family, I was jealous because I wanted to live without daily pain.